GET IN TOUCH

-A common inheritance scam in Canada involves an individual contacting a person, often by phone or email, claiming to be the executor for the estate of a ‘long lost relative’ who the person has never met.
-They tell the person that they are to receive a large inheritance from the estate, and in order to receive it personal banking details must be given to them to arrange the transfer of the inheritance.
-It is also common that they request a moderate sum of money in order to facilitate access to the funds from the bank, though they assure the victim that the money will be returned in the inheritance.
-Sometimes, it’s painfully obvious when a person is a target of a scam such as this one, but many people are more vulnerable to online scams and sadly fall victim, losing considerable sums of money.
+Inheritance scams commonly involve an individual claiming to be the executor for the estate of a ‘long lost relative’ who the victim hasn’t met.
+They tell the victim that they are entitled to a large inheritance from the estate.
+However, in order to receive it, the victim must give personal banking details to arrange the transfer.
+They commonly request a moderate sum of money in order to facilitate access to the funds from the bank.
+Sometimes, it’s obvious when someone is a target of a scam.
+However, many people are vulnerable to online scams and fall victim frequently.

 In British Columbia, a person does not have to pay or give anything to receive an inheritance.
-An inheritance is a gift, meaning it is received for free.
+An inheritance is a gift, meaning its recipient does not have to pay anything.
 Further, there are no gift taxes or inheritance taxes in British Columbia.
-Any taxes the estate owes will be paid out before the inheritance is distributed.
-If an executor or supposed executor is asking for money for fees or taxes to be paid to distribute the inheritance, it is very likely that the person is trying to scam a victim.
-Beneficiaries do not pay any of the estate’s fees or taxes – this is the responsibility of the estate executor, using the estate’s funds.
-The only information an executor might need is your bank account number to transfer funds into or an address to ship physical assets to.
+Any taxes owed by the estate will be paid out before beneficiaries can receive their inheritance.
+If an ‘executor’ is asking beneficiaries for money, it is possible that they are trying to scam a victim.
+Beneficiaries do not pay any of the estate’s fees or taxes.
+This is the responsibility of the estate executor, using the estate’s funds.
+A legitimate executor might need your bank account number to transfer funds into or an address to ship assets to.

-While it might sound far-fetched that a distant relative who a person has never heard of has left them a large inheritance, it is a possibility.
+While it might sound far-fetched that a distant relative has left someone a large inheritance, it is a possibility.
 When someone dies intestate (without a valid will) in British Columbia, their assets are distributed according to the intestacy laws.
-By the chain of rightful heirs for an intestate estate, it is possible that a very distant relative is entitled to the estate.
+It is possible that a very distant relative is entitled to an estate by the chain of rightful heirs.
 The courts will track down heirs to give them their inheritance.
 It might seem unrealistic; however, it could (and does) happen.
-Because of this, a letter or email indicating that a person has been identified as a beneficiary of an estate should not be immediately brushed off as a scam.
+Because of this, you should not immediately ignore a letter or email indicating that you are a beneficiary of an estate.

 Usually, inheritance scammers are careful to craft their emails or letters to create the illusion that they are coming from credible law firms in your city.
 If you search for the firm’s name in the fraudulent letter, it will typically be a real place.
 Further, scammers sometimes have access to some personal information such as your name, address or family member names.
 This makes it look as if they are a legitimate organization.